-Building Information Modeling (BIM) seeks to utilize a digital representation of a facility's physical and functional characters with information in three dimensions (3D) to meet the needs of Architecture, Engineering, Construction and Facilities Management (AEC/FM) functions required to construct a highly usable facility.
+Building Information Modeling (BIM) seeks to utilize a digital representation of a facility's physical and functional characters information in three dimensions (3D) to meet needs of Architecture, Engineering, Construction and Facilities Management (AEC/FM) functions required to construct a highly usable facility.

 Building Information Modeling (BIM) and Geographic Information System (GIS) is a promising and highly challenging topic to transform information towards the generation of knowledge and intelligence that can be utilized in the civil, building and infrastructure sectors.
 However, the original different purposes of the technologies have introduced significant challenges for the integration.
-The development and dissimilarities of GIS and BIM, various applications show that integration approaches are developed for various reasons and aim to solve different specific problems.
-The parameters influencing the choice of approaches are "EEEF" criteria: effectiveness, extensibility, effort, and flexibility.
-Semantic web technologies provide a promising and generalized integration solution that comes with large efforts required at early stage and the isolated development of ontologies within one particular domain.
-Openness is suggested as a key of the success of BIM and GIS integration.
+The development and dissimilarities of various GIS and BIM applications show that integration approaches are developed for targeted reasons and focus on different specific problems. solvina parameters influencing the choice of approaches are "EEEF" criteria: effectiveness, extensibility, effort, and flexibility.
+Semantic web technologies provide a promising and generalized integration solution that comes with large efforts required at an early stage and the isolated development of ontologies within one particular Openness is suggested as a key of the success of BIM and GIS integration.
 (Liu, X., Wang, Wright, Cheng, Li, & Liu, R., 2017)